sheepkiller/cloudera-manager-ansible/README.md

 Add, update or remove Cloudera Manager users.

 ### clouder_manager_install_host [WIP]
-Deploy Cloudera Agent to host
+Deploy Cloudera Agent to host(s).
+Currently only hostname are supported.
+If you use IP address, it may reinstall agent on this host